newmatik/newmatik-silent-print/README.md

 Here is an example:
 ![Silent Print Format Form](silent_print_format_form.png)

-### Using in POS
-To use this app in Point of Sales (POS), do:
-1. Go to a POS Profile
-2. In the Print Setting section, set the Print Format you selected in the Silent Print Format.

-This implies that this Print Format will print silently when this POS Profile is used in the Point of Sale.
-That is, after you completed the order, you can "Print Receipt" and it will print silently (i.e. without interacting with the browser's print dialog).

 ### Printing from any document via Custom Script
 To be able to print form any document, follow these steps: